raystack/frontier/docs/docs/admin-portal.md

 # Admin Portal

-The Admin Portal provides the Shield administrators with a centralized interface for managing the Raystack/Shield platform.
+The Admin Portal provides the Frontier administrators with a centralized interface for managing the Raystack/Frontier platform.
 This README will guide you through the installation, setup, and usage of the Admin Portal.

 ### Features